 Redivus Health welcomes Sheridan County Hospital in Hoxie, Kansas, as among the first Kansas hospitals to implement the Redivus Health mobile platform to improve patient care.
-Sheridan County Hospital staff is using the Redivus diagnostic and clinical decision tool to manage cases of cardiac arrest, stroke and sepsis.
+Sheridan County Hospital staff is using the Redivus diagnostic and clinical decision support app to manage cases of cardiac arrest, stroke and sepsis.

 “Already the Redivus app has helped our team spot and treat three cases of severe sepsis,” says Hannah Schoendaler, Sheridan County Hospital Chief Nursing Officer.
 “The app is giving us the confidence to make the diagnosis of sepsis and to treat our patients quickly, at our hospital, so they can recover and go home.”

-Hospitals, EMS providers and nursing homes use Redivus Health to reduce medical error, improve patient care, and automatically document every action taken during treatment.
-The subscription service provides evidence-based guidance for treating cardiac arrest, stroke and sepsis, with more treatment areas in development.
+Hospitals, EMS providers and long-term care facilities use Redivus Health to reduce medical error and improve patient care.
+The tool automatically documents every action taken during treatment.
+The Redivus subscription service provides evidence-based guidance for treating cardiac arrest, stroke, heart attack and sepsis.

 “For a smaller facility, you may not see critical cases routinely, so that makes it more challenging,” says Amanda Volchko, Sheridan County Hospital Physician Assistant.
 “You have the training and you have the medical knowledge, but it might be the first Code Blue you’ve seen in 6 months, so it’s nice to have a tool like the Redivus app to help keep you focused.”

-Read how Sheridan County Hospital used the Redivus app to diagnose and treat recent patients facing severe sepsis.
+Read our blog post about how Sheridan County Hospital used the Redivus mobile app to diagnose and treat recent patients facing severe sepsis.